jyshoji/text_analysis_organoids/R/README_R.md

 ## accuracy_tests.R

 Containing code used for determining accuracy of computational classifications as compared to manual classifications.
+The test has not been repeated after the literature corpus was updated on June 2023, so that it will now give a different result.

 ## capturing_topics.R